oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 ##### Changing a Domain `restartVersion` or `introspectVersion`

 As was mentioned in the [offline updates](#offline-updates) section, one way to tell the operator to apply offline configuration changes to a running domain is by altering the Domain `spec.restartVersion`.
-Similarly, an [online update](#online-updates) is iniatated by altering thye Domain `spec.introspectVersion`.
+Similarly, an [online update](#online-updates) is initiated by altering the Domain `spec.introspectVersion`.
 Here are some common ways to alter either of these fields:

  - You can alter `restartVersion` interactively using `kubectl edit -n MY_NAMESPACE domain MY_DOMAINUID`.